s-expressionists/ctype/ext/README.md

 The type of all integers that are not a multiple of three (i.e. that are 1 mod 3 or 2 mod 3) would be `(congruence 3 #b110)`.
 This too can be conjoined and disjoined at will, e.g. `(conjoin (congruence 3 #b110) (congruence 2 #b01))` => 2 or 4 mod 6, while `(disjoin (congruence 3 #b110) (congruence 2 #b01))` => 0, 1, 2, 4, or 5 mod 6.
 The conjunctions and disjunctions of congruences are always either congruences, `integer`, or `nil`.

-# Indefinite-length lists
+# Homogeneous Data Structures

+They can be loaded with the `ctype/ext` ASDF system which has ctype and alexandria as dependencies.

-The `list-of.lisp` file is a self contained implementation of the type of lists of some element type.
+The `list-of` extended type is an implementation of the type of lists of some element type.
 This type cannot be expressed in the Common Lisp type system but is sometimes desired.
 In a little more detail, `(list-of x)` can be expressed recursively as being the object `nil` plus all objects of type `(cons x (list-of x))`.
 This includes circular lists, but not dotted lists.

+Types for arrays and hash-tables of some element type(s) have also been defined as `array-of` and `hash-table-of`.

 # Type-level functions